Regulation of unmanned aerial vehicles

+Regulation of unmanned aerial vehicles (UAVs) involves setting safety requirements, outlining regulations for the safe flying of drones, and enforcing action against errant users.

-The use of unmanned aerial vehicles (UAVs) or drones, is generally regulated by the civil aviation authority of the country.
-Nevertheless, the International Civil Aviation Organization (ICAO) began exploring the use of drone technology as far back as 2005, which resulted in a 2011 report.
-France was among the first countries to set a national framework based on this report and larger aviation bodies such as the FAA and the EASA quickly followed suit, which eventually led to influential regulations such as Part 107 and Regulation (EU) 2019/947.
-As of January 2022, several countries are working on new regulations, ranging from BVLOS (beyond visual line of sight, or BLOS) operations to UTM (unmanned traffic management) activities, which include the US, the EU, India, South Korea, Japan, and Australia among others.
+The use of unmanned aerial vehicles or drones, is generally regulated by the civil aviation authority of the country.
+The International Civil Aviation Organization (ICAO) began exploring the use of drone technology in 2005, which resulted in a 2011 report.
+Ireland was the first country to set a national framework aided by the report and larger aviation bodies such as the FAA and the EASA quickly followed suit, which eventually led to influential regulations in the United States and Europe.
+As of January 2022, several countries are working on new regulations, ranging from BVLOS (beyond visual line of sight, or BLOS) operations to unmanned traffic management (UTM) activities, which include the United States, the Europe Union, India, South Korea, Japan, and Australia among others.

 Certification aspects

-One of the main barriers to rapid full-scale growth of commercial unmanned aircraft is the concern for safety.
-As myriad certification agencies scramble to keep up with the unique demands of this fast-growing industry, one thing is clear – where applicable, pertinent certification standards for manned aircraft are starting to apply.
-For the complex electronics that provide communication and control of these systems, this means a swift move towards compliance with DO-178C and DO-254 for software and hardware development.
+One of the main barriers to the rapid full-scale growth of commercial unmanned aircraft is the concern for safety.
+As myriad certification agencies attempt to keep up with the unique demands of the fast-growing industry, pertinent certification standards for manned aircraft are starting to apply.
+For the electronics that provide communication and control of the systems, this means a move towards compliance with DO-178C and DO-254 for software and hardware development.

-In most cases, the unmanned aircraft (UA) can only be operated as part of a system, hence the term “unmanned aircraft system” (UAS).
-The UAS consists of an UA, a remote pilot station and the command, control and communications links that join them; as such, safety considerations address all of these elements.
+In most cases, unmanned aircraft (UA) can only be operated as part of a system, hence the term “unmanned aircraft system” (UAS).
+The UAS consists of an UA, a remote pilot station, and the command, control, and communications links that join them; safety considerations address all of these elements.

 In 2011, the International Civil Aviation Organization (ICAO) of the United Nations published Circular 328, which states that a UAS should demonstrate equivalent levels of safety as manned aircraft and thus meet relevant government rules for flight and flight equipment.
 The ICAO further distinguishes between autonomous aircraft and remotely-piloted aircraft (RPA), and anticipates that only RPA "will be able to integrate into the international civil aviation system in the foreseeable future".

-The year 2021 was a rather influential year for drone regulation for the drone industry given the regulations that would finally enter into force.
-Starting on December 31, 2020, new regulations took effect in the European Union whereby the first step for a drone operator/ remote pilot would be to register in the country in which they live, or have their main place of business.
-EASA also issued guidelines for the management of drone incidents at airports and rules for air traffic management would also kick in as of July 1, 2021.
-Meanwhile, the FAA announced new rules for remote identification, and operations over people.
+2021 was an influential year for drone regulation for the drone industry given the regulations that would enter into force.
+Starting on December 31, 2020, the unmanned aircraft regulation in the European Union whereby the first step for a drone operator/ remote pilot would be to register in the country in which they live, or have their main place of business.
+EASA also issued guidelines for the management of drone incidents at airports, and new rules for air traffic management.
+Meanwhile, the FAA announced new rules for remote identification and operations over people.